Software Soul Searching

 But first, a case study.

 Many years ago, I became frustrated by my inability to control my spending.
-My wife and I had gotten to where we had small savings and our consumer debt was paid off.
+My wife and I had gotten to where we had a small savings and our consumer debt was paid off.
 But we still found ourselves spending too much of each paycheck.
 I decided I had to figure out how to create a budget and stick with it.

 Since it’s older than the hills, I knew about the Envelope Method.
 I figured it would be a good place to start, but I knew there was no way I was going to make trips to the bank to withdraw cash.
-It had to be something I could manage with my card and my phone.
+It had to be something I could manage with my card and my iPhone.

 One thing you should know about me is that I’m obsessed with finding the One True Way™ to do something.
 In the case of budgeting, I knew there had to be a system or method that worked better than any other.
 After more than a year of trial and error, I figured out a method that required the least effort and yielded the largest result.
 I also found an app that worked adequately with my method.